gzitei/blog-posts/posts/how-i-fixed-whatsapp-web-for-me/README.md

   currentView = selected;
 });
 ```
 With the current implementation, I have all I need!
 Now, I am able to use WhatsApp side by side with my editor, I just need to install my extension and...
 OH NO!
+The text input field looks awful!

 ![Figure 2: Input field is broken](https://raw.githubusercontent.com/gzitei/blog-posts/refs/heads/main/posts/how-i-fixed-whatsapp-web-for-me/images/input-bar.webp)